Gallery 1: Snapshots From My Journeys

 ATA First officer studying aero charts

-ATA Boeing 757 cockpit view lookind downward on a contrail
+ATA Boeing 757 cockpit view above the contrails

 FPS-117 Radar, Gander, Newfoundland.